This is an interesting but confronting question.

 And does a new building and a growing congregation imply true teaching and true service of God?

-And what actually grows a congregation in postmodern Australia?
+And what actually grows a congregation in postmodern Australia, or anywhere else?

 The desirable answer is unconverted people coming to faith and then making Sunday worship at a church building with a particular congregation a regular habit.